whatisthejava/versioning-with-external-aliases/Readme.md

 The project has been set up to allow v1 clients to continue using older API's without being forced to update.
 The models and the latest controller will allow older clients to continue to use the older API without being forced to update.

-This version is v4.
+This version is v5.

 Its a simple web api project which sets up

 API versioning
 Swagger endpoints

-## Behavioural Differences in V4
+## Behavioural Differences in V5
-The ProcessSchemas object has been changed to have a new collection of objects.
+The ProcessSchemas object has changed the internal collection name from actors to actorCollections.

 ````
 	public string Id { get; set; }  // From V1
-	public string Title { get; set; }//From V1
-	public string Owner = { get; set; }//From V2
-	public string Purpose = "Default Purpose added to V3";  //New attribute  added with default value
-	public string Version = "v3";  // Update the version

-	public string Id { get; set; }  // From V1
 	public string Title { get; set; }  // From V1
 	public string Owner { get; set; }  // From V2
 	public string Purpose { get; set; }   // From V3
-	public List<Actor> Actors { get; set; } //New attribute
+	public List<Actor> ActorCollection { get; set; } //New attribute
-	public string Version = "v4";  // Update the version
+	public string Version = "v5";  // Update the version
 ````

-## Changes from V3
+## Changes from V4
 We have now added the following projects
-*  v4Models
+*  v5Models
    * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v1Schemas.
    * Add a reference to v2Models
 		* In the reference to v2Models add an Alias calling it v2Schemas.
    * Add a reference to v3Models
 		* In the reference to v3Models add an Alias calling it v3Schemas.
+   * Add a reference to v4Models
+		* In the reference to v4Models add an Alias calling it v4Schemas.

 *  v4Models.Tests
    * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v1Schemas.